Growing up in the mining town of Benton, Ill., John Malkovich says, he “never even heard” of wine.

 “Boy, when you went over there for dinner,” Malkovich remembers of Ambrose’s parties, “they had those sort of goblets you had to put on your shoulder [to lift] that held like 30 pounds of wine.”

-Going Native in Europe is a regular column by Italy-based contributing editor Robert Camuto.
-Explore more Going Native columns.
+Robert Camuto Meets… is a regular column by Italy-based contributing editor Robert Camuto.
+Explore more of his posts!

 Though Malkovich says he’s tapered his wine drinking in his sixties—a function of his need for a great memory and to be running at 100 percent during theater performances—he has stuck to his preferences for an eclectic range of big, bold reds.